grantfayvor/scanning_results_test/README.md

 * Run ``` npm start``` in the terminal
 * Open the project in a new terminal and change directory into the dashboard project ```cd dashboard```
 * Run ```npm install``` in the terminal
+* Ensure that you have a local mongodb server running.
+If not run the command ```export NODE_ENV=production```, this would allow connection to an online mongodb server.
 * Run ```npm start``` in the terminal

 ### Docker Setup